 First Period:

-Preparation of Soil Dilutions for Plating.
+Preparation of Soil Dilutions for Plating

 Prepare a dilution series of each of the soils (Figure 2).

-For each soil sample, suspend 10 g to a 95 ml water blank.
+For each soil sample, add 10 g of soil into a 95-ml water blank.
 Shake the suspension well.

-Before the soil settles in the bottle, remove 1 ml of the suspension with a sterile pipette and add it to a 9 ml water blank.
+Before the soil settles in the bottle, remove 1 ml of the suspension with a sterile pipette and add it to a 9-ml water blank.
 Vortex thoroughly.

 Repeat the previous step three times, each time with a fresh 9 ml water blank and sterile pipette.
+Remember to agitate each tube prior to removing the 1 ml sample, so the soil does not settle.
 This results in dilutions of ca. 10-1, 10-2, 10-3, 10-4, and 10-5 g soil ml-1 (tubes A through E).

-Making Spread Plates for Bacteria.
+Making Spread Plates for Bacteria

 Prepare two or three spread plates for each dilution 10-3, 10-4, 10-5, as follows.
-After vortexing, place a 0.1 ml drop of each dilution (this increases the effective dilution by a factor of ten) to three separate, labeled peptone-yeast agar plates.
+After vortexing, place a 0.1 ml drop of each dilution.
+The use of 0.1 ml increases the effective dilution by a factor of ten, and this is taken into account in the calculation of the number of bacteria contained within the soil to three separate, labeled peptone-yeast agar plates.
 Inoculate no more than three plates before spreading, as standing allows too much liquid to be absorbed into the agar in one spot.

 Take the glass hockey stick spreader, dip it in ethanol, and flame the spreader in a Bunsen burner just long enough to ignite the ethanol.